kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 21: Privilege Escalation is the #1 concept in hacking
 - Day 23: Debugging mindset (finding the 1-character bug that breaks everything)
 - Day 23: Never do manually what a machine can do automatically
+- Day 24: Environment Debugging (Diagnosing infrastructure/OS blocks, like Windows CMD height limits, instead of blaming the tool)
+- Day 24: The "No Quit" Hacker Mindset (Pivoting strategies when the front door is blocked)

 ---